kingthomasc/python-purify/README.md

 imgpurify = ImagePurify(my_img_api_key)
 ```

-The Web Purify default responce type is XML, but JSON is normally better to work with.
+The Web Purify default response type is XML, but JSON is normally better to work with.
 We made
 JSON the standard format for our package, but you can set it to XML with the rspformat variable:
 ```python
 purify = WordPurify(my_api_key, rspformat='xml')